crowdsecurity/cs-firewall-bouncer/README.md

 sudo systemctl start cs-firewall-bouncer
 ```

-### iptables vs nftables
+### modes

-The bouncer supports two modes : `iptables` or `nftables`.
+ - mode `nftables` relies on github.com/google/nftables to create table, chain and set.
-When using `nftables`, it doesn't directly rely on any available command, but rather on github.com/google/nftables.
+ - mode `iptables` relies on `iptables` and `ipset` commands to insert `match-set` directives and maintain associated ipsets
-When using `iptables`, it relies on `iptables` and `ipset` commands.
+ - mode `ipset` relies on `ipset` and only manage contents of the sets (they need to exist at startup and will be flushed rather than created)